-In September 2014, G-20 agreed to a Global Infrastructure Initiative to increase quality investment, particularly in

-The G-20 members are looking at what can be done to contribute to a stronger global trading system and a stronger World Trade Organisation (WTO).
+In September 2014, the G-20 agreed to a Global Infrastructure Initiative to increase quality investment, particularly in infrastructure.
+The initiative will seek to implement the multi-year infrastructure agenda.
+The Initiative will also include key measures to improve investment climates, which are key to its efforts to attract private sector participation.
+The G-20 also has a central role in promoting better global governance, including of world trade.
+The G-20 members are looking at what can be done to contribute to a stronger global trading system and a stronger WTO.
 Reducing barriers to trade recognises the reality that in today's world, products are not made in one country and sold somewhere else, but often cross national borders many times as they are being created.
 Measures to cut the cost of doing business and enhance countries' ability to participate in global value chains (GVCs) can facilitate increased trade activity.
-The growth of GVCs has increased the interconnectedness of economies and led to a growing specialization in specific activities and stages in value chains, rather those that enhance trade and promote competition are also relevant to the business environment for SMEs.
+The growth of GVCs has increased the interconnectedness of economies and led to a growing specialisation in specific activities and stages in value chains, rather than in entire industries.

+The policies to improve employment, and those that enhance trade and promote competition are also relevant to the business environment for SMEs.
 SME's create jobs in economies.
 SMEs are likely to feel the constraints of poor policy in areas such as poor and excessive regulation of product markets and policies to promote competition.
 General policies in these areas can be complemented by specific and well-targeted measures that improve the business capability of SMEs.
 The Global regulatory reforms continue under the leadership of financial stability Board.
 Financial Stability Board (FSB) has made further progress in defining the terms and conditions of total loss absorbing capacity for global systemically important banks (G-SIBs) and in finding solutions to remaining obstacles to cross-border resolution.
-The FSB plans to present an updated roadmap for Shadow Banking in for the Brisbane Summit.
+The FSB plans to present an updated roadmap for shadow banking in for the Brisbane Summit: